karlicoss/cachew/README.md

   There is also a somewhat experimental backend which uses a simple file (jsonl-like) for storage, available via `@cachew(backend='file')` or `settings.DEFAULT_BACKEND`.
   It's slightly faster than sqlite judging by benchmarks, but unless you're caching millions of items this shouldn't really be noticeable.
-  An experimental pure-`sqlite3` implementation is available via `@cachew(backend='sqlite_raw')`.
+  The default `sqlite` backend uses Python's built-in `sqlite3` module.
-  The existing `sqlite` backend remains the default, and both SQLite implementations use the same on-disk cache format.
+  The former experimental `sqlite_raw` backend name was removed when this implementation became the default.

   It would also be interesting to experiment with in-RAM storages.